 There is also an ancient heresy known as "Adoptionism."
 The adoptionists taught that Jesus was only a man and was not God until His Baptism, when God adopted Him as a Son.
 Similarly, Johnson claims that while Jesus did eternally exist as God, when he came to earth He was only human and was without divine power until His Baptism.
-His version isn't heresy, but it is a serious error.
+At least his version affirms that Jesus has always existed, but it is still too similar to this old heresy, and a serious error.

 Mr. Johnson also taught that John the Baptist could not receive the Baptism of the Holy Spirit.
 But the Bible records the angel Gabriel telling his father Zachariah that John would be filled with the Holy Spirit from birth.
 The Bible also tells us that He ministered in the spirit and power of Elijah, which is the Holy Spirit.

 There are two key passages of Scripture that Mr. Johnson has unfortunately taken out of context to form his incorrect opinion, claiming Jesus was without divine capacity.
 The first comes from John 5:19:

 Truly, truly I say to you,, the Son can do nothing OF Himself unless it is something He sees the Father doing; for whatever the Father does, these things the Son also does in like manner."